aexol-studio/config-maker/Readme.md

 ### 6. Use the Values from the Config

-The config object has two functions for retrieving values from the config.
+The config object has two ways of retrieving values from the config.

 <br />